 To aggregate data across multiple entities and currencies, use the currency selector and the "(FX Enabled)" fields described in the Currency Conversion section, above.

 If you use the entity selector to specify more than one entity, you should take care when including custom fields in the report.
-If you include a custom field that has the same name in all the selected entities, but not the same data type in all the selected entities, Insights Analysis will not be able to run the report.
+The custom field names must match across all the entities you want to include in the report.
+Additionally, if you include a custom field that has the same name in all the selected entities, but not the same data type in all the selected entities, Insights Analysis will not be able to run the report.

 Insights Analysis displays a warning in the report builder if you include a custom field or specify an entity that leads to an inconsistency of data types across entities.
 If you see this warning, you must undo the action that preceded the warning.